VimfanTPdvorak/vimodoro/README.md

 -----
 The usage of vim-pomodoro is simple. `:PomodoroStart [pomodoro_name]` starts a new pomodoro.
 The parameter `pomodoro_name` is optional.
-After a pomodoro has ended, a confirmation dialog will remind you to take a break.
-When the break has ended, another dialog will ask you if you want to start a new pomodoro.
+After a pomodoro has ended, a confirmation will remind you to take a break.
+When the break has ended, it prompt if you want to start a new pomodoro.
-Furthermore, the remaining time of a pomodoro can be displayed in the statusline of vim.

 Also, in addition to the default notifications inside vim, vim-pomodoro allows you to add further external notifications, such as sounds, system-notification